Superbition/Celestte-Docs/docs/database/query-builder.md

 ### Chunk By ID

-When you chunk results and update at the same time it could affect the results as the data is being changed at the same time, so Polyel provides you with `chunkById` instead.
+When you chunk results and update at the same time it could affect the results as the data is being changed at the same time, so Voltis provides you with `chunkById` instead.
 This method chunks by using the primary key to order and process rows.

 ```
 DB::table('user')->where('age', '>', 55)->chunkById(100, function($users) {